 The Food Standards Agency is known as the ‘Controller’ of the personal data provided to us.

-The personal information we hold on you consists of: (name, business name, business type, premises address, date of order, date of offences and penalties, details of assumed names)
+The personal data we hold on you consists of: (name, business name, business type, premises address, date of order, date of offences and penalties, details of assumed names)

-The Food Standards Agency obtains this information from the relevant Competent Authority (CA), (local authority) taking the prosecution.
+The Food Standards Agency obtains this data from the relevant Competent Authority (CA), (local authority) taking the prosecution.

 Why we need it

-We collect this information for the purposes of enforcing the Food Law Code of Practice:
+We collect this personal data for the purposes of enforcing the Food Law Code of Practice: